-Written by Denise D. Bright, Preet K. Bell, Elizabeth K. Dylke and Justin Duguay
+Written by Denise D. Bright, Preet K. Gill, Elizabeth K. Dylke and Justin Duguay

 Private equity and alternate lenders often take a basket of rights when investing in an entity.
 The basket may include equity, options, warrants and/or debt.
 In the case of debt financing, lenders often negotiate equity sweeteners/kickers in the form of options or warrants to increase their possible return, in addition to receiving interest on a loan.
 Lenders should be aware that in such cases there is a risk that the gains with respect to such equity received could be considered "interest" and trigger a criminal interest rate.
 Recent cases have materially reduced that risk, however, courts have been careful to characterize the decisions as fact-specific, leaving the door open for such sweeteners/kickers to fall within the criminal interest rate provisions.